Queen Noor of Jordan: Widowhood

 King Hussein died on February 7, 1999, from lymphatic cancer.
 After his death, his first-born son, Abdullah II, became king and Hamzah became crown prince.
 In 2004, Prince Hamzah was unexpectedly stripped of his status as heir designate.
-On July 2, 2009, Abdullah named his eldest son as heir-apparent to the throne, thereby ending the previous five years' speculation over his successor.
+On July 2, 2009, Abdullah named his eldest son Prince Hussein as heir apparent to the throne, thereby ending the previous five years' speculation over his successor.

 Noor divides her time among Jordan, the United States (Washington, D.C.) and the United Kingdom (in London and at her country residence, Buckhurst Park, near Winkfield in Berkshire).
 She continues to work on behalf of numerous international organizations.
 She also enjoys skiing, water skiing, tennis, sailing, horseback riding, reading, gardening and photography.
 She held amateur radio callsign JY1NH, but the license has lapsed.